CybrNight/CybrBot/README.md

 Hosting platforms such as Heroku should automatically do this for you on deployment.
 If you are using Heroku you will need to install an OPUS buildpack for Heroku from [here.](https://github.com/xrisk/heroku-opus "here")
+You are also going to need to install an FFMPEG buildpack from [here.](https://www.github.com/jonathangong/heroku-buildpack-ffmpeg-latest.git)

 For a command list run `/help` in a channel labeled `#bot-commands`.
 This is the default channel the bot will work in.